agardnerIT/killercoda_tutorials/testing-ground/intro.md

 # Intro.md

+Of course, all this content is temporary and indicative only...

 ## Configure and Start Application
 Some text about why client-side is better...
 This could also be a great opportunity to let users bring their own vendor API keys?